Where to Stay on the French Riviera? Here are The Best Places!

 What’s great about Cannes is that it is easily accessible.
 The Cannes train station is right in the center of Cannes, and trains depart regularly.

 Traveling from Nice airport to Cannes can be done by helicopter, and this only takes 7 minutes.
-If you take the airport bus, you’re going to look at a little more than 30 minutes, the same with if you rent a car.
+If you take the airport bus, you’re going to look at a little more than 30 minutes, the same as if you rent a car.

 Also, have in mind that during the Cannes Film Festival, the prices are high, especially for accommodation, but also for flights to Nice, and so unless you really want to visit the Cannes Film Festival, it might not be the ideal time to visit.